 Figures in CSS

-Figures in CSS allow web designers and developers to wrap text and other inline content around specified elements and fragments allowing the creation of more highly designed layouts than are currently possible.
+Figures in CSS allow web designers and developers to wrap text and other inline content around specified elements and fragments, allowing the creation of more highly designed layouts than are currently possible.
 For example, in digital publishing, this capability would allow text to wrap around objects such as images.
 Figures can be absolutely positioned on a webpage while still remaining part of the document flow.
 Figures can be positioned some specified distance from the top, bottom, left, or right sides of the containing block.

 FlexBox control